What is the order-to-cash process? A step-by-step guide

 7. Collections

-If payments are not received by the agreed-upon date, the account becomes delinquent and is transferred to the collections department.
+If payments are not received by the agreed-upon date, outstanding invoices become delinquent and is transferred to the collections department.
 Collectors then contact customers to secure payment.
 Delinquencies can arise for various reasons: customers might need reminders, they might delay payments to manage their cash flow, they could dispute the goods or services received, or they might be unable to pay.

 A collector has the complicated job of connecting with customers, understanding their reasons for delinquency and trying to work with them in order to realize payment for the company.